kuzzleio/sdk-java/doc/3/getting-started/install/index.md

 ### Installing on Android using gradle

-In your app build.gradle add the following line and sync.
+To build the project, add the following lines:

-### Maven:
+### Maven

 ```xml
 <dependency>